System Design Space

 How it is usually implemented now

-• Short-lived credentials/tokens instead of long-lived secrets.
+• Short-lived credentials are safer than long-lived secrets.

-Control Plane
+Control plane

-Basic protocols and standards
+Main protocols and standards

 OAuth 2.0 + PKCE